Kalbarri National Park

 Kalbarri National Park information

-A string of lookouts dots the impressive coast south of town and the easy Bigurda Trail (8km one way) follows the cliff tops between Natural Bridge and Eagle Gorge ; from July to November you may spot migrating whales.
-Closer to town are Pot Alley , Rainbow Valley , Mushroom Rock and Red Bluff , the last accessible via a walking trail from Kalbarri (5.5km one way).
+A string of lookouts dot the impressive coast south of town and the easy Bigurda Trail (8km one way) follows the cliff tops between Natural Bridge and Eagle Gorge ; from July to November you may spot migrating whales.
+Closer to town are Pot Alley , Rainbow Valley , Mushroom Rock and Red Bluff , the latter accessible via a walking trail from Kalbarri (5.5km one way).

 The river gorges are east of Kalbarri, 11km down Ajana Kalbarri Rd to the turn-off, and then 20km unsealed to a T-intersection.
 Turn left for lookouts over The Loop and the superb Nature's Window (1km return).
 Bring lots of water for the unshaded Loop Trail (8km return).
 Turning right at the T leads to Z-Bend with a breathtaking lookout (1.2km return) or you can continue steeply down to the gorge bottom (2.6km return).
 Head back to Ajana Kalbarri Rd and travel a further 24km before turning off to Hawk's Head , where there are great views and picnic tables, and Ross Graham lookout , where you can access the river.
 It's possible to hike 38km from Ross Graham to The Loop in a demanding four-day epic, but be warned: there are no marked trails and several river crossings.